Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- He's connected on 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.

-- Tatum's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- The Heat are the 14th-ranked squad in the NBA, giving up 25.6 assists per game.

-- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per game.
+- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Jayson Tatum vs. the Heat